May 11, 2021

 - 24 months: Increased agility, efficiency, and effectiveness has created a data-first culture that unites your business around the customer.

-Informed by these insights and backed by robust audience segmentation and activation capabilities, you’ll go live with your first CDP-powered campaigns on both paid and owned channels.
+Informed by these insights and backed by robust audience segmentation and activation capabilities, you’ll be able to go live with your first CDP-powered campaigns on both paid and owned channels.
 These initial campaigns are focused on the lowest-hanging fruit that makes the biggest impact on sales; depending on your business’s starting point, you might choose to focus on acquisition, growth, or retention.
 Additionally, these campaigns provide a benchmark for future performance goals and measurements.

 Stakeholders from every team are empowered to self-serve insight and execute personalized campaigns impacting acquisition, growth and retention, all in significantly reduced timeframes.